 Putting into practice the above tips should prolong the life of your DPF and prevent any major problems, however, should a warning light show on your dashboard, do not ignore it.
 Contact a mechanic as soon as possible to obtain advice and guidance on how best to proceed.
 Doing nothing could ultimately result in a replacement filter and a lot of hassle which could easily be avoided.

-With over 18 years’ experience, we’re experts at car leasing.
+With almost 20 years’ experience, we’re experts at car leasing.
 Whatever you need, we’re with you on your journey.
-Talk to our experienced advisors for information when you’re choosing your car on 03330033324 (UK only)
+Talk to our experienced advisors for information when choosing your next car.